 And as an accurate weight is vital in ensuring proper treatment is provided - weighing a stroke patient is one of the most vital tasks for thrombolysis.

-If you've ever needed an affordable chair scale - like the M-225 - but wished the seat could be a little bit wider to accommodate more patients, take a look at the latest addition to our chair scales range.
+If you've ever needed an affordable chair scale - like the M-225 - but wished the seat could be a little bit wider to accommodate more patients, then look no further,

 Last week, we told you of an exciting new project Marsden has been working on - this week the Patient Transfer Scale was introduced at the Herald Intrapreneurial Conference, which showcases innovation.